 The Adjutant General

 The camp was actually three camps.
-Camp 1 housed the POWs who had been captured on Bataan and held at Camp O’Donnell.
-Camp 2 was two miles from Camp 1 and was closed because it lacked an adequate water supply.
+Cabanatuan #1 housed most of the POWs who had been captured on Bataan and held at Camp O’Donnell.
+Cabanatuan #2 was two miles from Cabanatuan #1 and was closed because it lacked an adequate water supply.
 It was later reopened and held Naval POWs.
-Camp 3 was eight miles from Camp 1 and six miles from Camp 2.
-It housed the POWs from Corregidor and was later closed and the POWs were sent to Camp 1 on October 30, 1942.
+Cabanatuan #3 was eight miles from Camp 1 and six miles from Camp 2.
+It housed the POWs from Corregidor and was later closed and the POWs were sent to Cabanatuan #1 on October 30, 1942.

 Once in the camp, the POWs were allowed to run the camp.
 The Japanese only entered if they had an issue they wanted to deal with.
 In early June, four POWs escaped and were recaptured.
 They were brought back to the camp and tied to posts and beaten.
 After three days they were cut loose from the posts and made to dig their own graves.
 They stood in graves facing a Japanese firing squad and were shot.
 After they had been shot, a Japanese officer used his pistol and fired a shot into each grave.